 Removing the panels will include having to remove the hardware that the panels are attached to.
 Depending on where the roof is damaged, you may not have to remove the panels at all.
 Unfortunately, if the problem is near or under the panels, they will definitely have to come off.

 Storing the Solar Panels While the Roof is Being Repaired

 The solar panels for your home will have to be stored somewhere clean and dry while the repairs are being made.
 Seeing as they are quite large and delicate, they’ll have to be stored off-site, causing an extra fee there too.

 If you have a neighbor or family member, you could avoid the fee by stashing them on their property until the roof repairs are complete.

 After having the panels removed, the roof repair can now begin.
-Be sure your roofer remembers where the panels will be going after they make the repairs.
+Be sure your Kansas City roofing contractor remembers where the panels will be going after they make the repairs.
 You may have to have your solar panel installment contractor come back to put the panels back.